Cons Of Needle Exchange Programs

 A study published in the journal Addiction in 2002 found that syringe programs do not increase drug use.
 The study tracked a group of intravenous drug users in Vancouver, Canada, and found that those who participated in the syringe program were no more likely to use drugs than those who did not.

-See also What Time Does The Needle Exchange Close Today
+See also Needle Exchange Bangor Maine

 Another study, published in the journal Harm Reduction in 2007, reached a similar conclusion.
 This study followed a group of intravenous drug users in Sydney, Australia, and found that those who used the syringe program were no more likely to use drugs than those who did not.